OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 December 2017.md

 - One individual's illness is related to hormones, specifically ACTH and adrenal imbalance.
 - Visiting a hormone specialist is advised.
 - **Hormone reset diet** is recommended.
-- Psilocybin can bind to neuroreceptors, dissolve ego boundaries, and allow broader sensory impressions, but repeated use can alter brain structures negatively.
 - Not a spiritual tool, but potentially therapeutic in some cases.

 ---

 ## Control System & Sociopolitical Manipulation

-- Hillary Clinton and affiliates had access to **advanced assassination technology** capable of triggering heart attacks remotely.
 - Andrew Breitbart's death was potentially influenced by this tech.
 - Seth Rich was "mostly" the source of leaks and was assassinated; Podesta linked to both his and Breitbart's cases.
 - US Air Force requested Russian RNA samples, possibly to develop **genetically-targeted bioweapons**.